matttobrien/basic-paxos/README.md

 ``` bash
 def __init__(self, networkUID='A', quorumSize=1):
 ```
-These funcations must be updated to reflect the correct networkUID you would like to assign, and the updated quorum size.
+These functions must be updated to reflect the correct networkUID you would like to assign, and the updated quorum size.

 ## Using Pyro Over a Network
 To host the Paxos roles on different machines, each node must have it's own Pyro Server.
 The uploaded pyroServer.py file can be modified to host a prefered role.